lossdev/censys-kv/README.md

 ### Running

 There is an included `docker-compose` file at the root of the repo.
-You can either run `just up`, or `docker compose up` in order to start the stack. `kv-service` will be available at :8080, and `kv-client` will be available at :8081.
+You can either run `just run`, or `docker compose up` in order to start the stack. `kv-service` will be available at :8080, and `kv-client` will be available at :8081.

 To test the completeness of the `kv-service`, simply run these commands: